skrn74/Magical_giff_poc/README.md

 Rebuild the Docker image:

-bash
-Copy
-Edit
 docker build -t giff-maker .
 Push the updated image to ECR:

-bash
-Copy
-Edit
 docker push <your-account-id>.dkr.ecr.us-east-1.amazonaws.com/giff-maker:latest
 Update the deployment to use the new image:

-bash
-Copy
-Edit
 kubectl set image deployment/giff-maker-deployment giff-maker=<your-account-id>.dkr.ecr.us-east-1.amazonaws.com/giff-maker:latest
-yaml
-Copy
-Edit

----

-Feel free to customize the repository and documentation further to suit your project's needs.
-If you require assistance with any specific section or have additional questions, don't hesitate to ask!
-::contentReference[oaicite:0]{index=0}

-Sources